 1 April How to Configure and Install Beacons Correctly 2 MIN READ April 1, 2016 By Gina Wurms technical posts |beacons|, |hardware| 0 By now, there are 4 beacon standards: iBeacon by Apple, Eddystone by Google, UriBeacon and Altbeacon. iBeacons still constitute the main part, but Eddystone constantly gains market share because of its interesting features.
 In this blog post we answer the question how iBeacons can be configured and how to install all kinds of beacons in the best possible way at a location.
 Proxbook report on beacon usage (THE PROXBOOK REPORT - THE STATE OF THE PROXIMITY INDUSTRY Q4 2015 18.01.2016, p.
 10) 1.
 Shielding Beacon signals can be shielded by multiple materials, for example walls out of wood, concrete or metal.
 This has also to be considered when installing beacons on pillars in the room.
 The best place for beacons is between 2,5 - 4 meters high – otherwise people could shield the signals.
 Favorable positions are on walls and on beams hanging from the ceiling.
 It can also be a good alternative to install beacons inside lamps since they are evenly spread across the building and can supply the beacon with electricity.
 The most important thing is to avoid interfering objects between the transmitters.
 2. Interferences Our clients frequently ask us if beacons possibly interfere with wireless networks and technical devices or if – vice versa – beacon signals can be disturbed by them.
 About the first case we can say: Beacons do not influence other signals or medical devices.
 But when beacons are installed in a room with a lot of Wi-Fi networks (for example at a trade fair), there can definitely be interferences, because BLE and Wi-Fi share the same frequency range (2,4 GHz).
 But the problem can be solved by avoiding the channels 2, 3, 4, 13 and 14 when configuring the WiFi network.
 Use channels 1, 6, 7, 8, 9, 10, 11 and 12 instead.
 Bluetooth automatically uses FHSS (frequency hopping spread spectrum) to evenly use the remailing channels.
 In the info graphic you see yellow channels (advertising channels used for indoor positioning) and blue channels (reserved for additional information such as temperature).
 3. Configuration of iBeacons iBeacons provide some codes which can be configured.
 You can see and modify them with a smartphone app or software from the hardware provider.
 UUID: 16 byte string which indicates to which larger group (for example “airport XY”) a beacon belongs to.
 All beacons of this operator share the same UUID.
 Major: 2 byte string which distinguishes to which sub-group some beacons belong to, for example gate 1 in an airport.
 It can also be used to differentiate between operation purposes.
 Minor: 2 byte which identifies individual beacons.
 Each beacon has its own Minor with which it can be located in a map.
 TX Power: Signal strength (RSSI - received signal strength indication) which is measured in one meter distance from the beacon.
 The configured transmission power can influence the positioning accuracy.
 Higher signal strength means higher energy consumption.
 TX power is being measured in dBm, for example -59 dBm indicates high signal strength, whereas -81 dBm is rather low.
 Transmission interval: indicates in which intervals (for example 1000ms) a beacon sends signals.
 Higher transmission interval means higher energy consumption and faster positioning.
 Eddystone beacons provide some “frame types” which are different from iBeacons.
 Eddystone-UID: (16 digits long number which indicates to which group one beacon belongs and its individual ID), Eddystone-URL (freely selectable URL) and Eddystone-TLM (current status of the beacon).
 Read more about Eddystone's frame types on Github.
 Get the white paper for free Great introduction to the topic of indoor positioning Download Related Articles infsoft Locator Beacons with Repeater Functionality By upgrading infsoft Locator Beacons with a repeater functionality, installation effort and costs can be significantly reduced.
 Read More Indoor Navigation with Beacons – How to Use Them in the Most Intelligent Way Indoor navigation with beacons – how to use them in the most intelligent way.
 Learn more about the most frequently asked questions.
 Read More 5 Ways Beacons Enhance Customer Experience With beacons, the offline world can be connected with the online world in order to enable a holistic customer experience.
 Read More Data Linking of Beacons Our blog post describes the three technical possibilities to convert beacons to other projects.
 Read More Indoor Tracking Using Beacons or RFID – What Are the Differences?
 Indoor tracking using beacons or RFID – what are the differences?
 Learn more in our blog post including an infographic.
-Read More Getting the Most out of Bluetooth Beacons: Angle of Arrival Technology This blog post by infsoft introduces the Angle of Arrival (AoA) technology that allows for advanced beacon-based asset tracking solutions.
+Read More Possible Additional Functions of Bluetooth Beacons Beacons in particular have other useful features that are also used outside the locating area.
 Read More Comments are closed.